Matcha bowls (Chawan in Japanese)

 KYO Chawan

-3. Bowls with pouring spout: a practical alternative
+3. Bowls with pouring spouts: a practical alternative

-In addition to the classic bowls, there are spouted bowls , called Katakuchi Chawan .
+In addition to the classic bowls, there are spout bowls , called Katakuchi Chawan .

 These bowls are particularly appreciated for:

-Prepare matcha in larger quantities (ideal for serving several people).
+Prepare a larger quantity of matcha (ideal for serving several people).

 Make serving easier , especially for matcha lattes .